begedin/talk-slides/slides/weblica_2025_en.md

 * Probably fine

 Note:
 Intermediaries were straightforward — I was essentially employed by a Croatian company, ensuring all legal obligations were covered.
-This arrangement provided clear benefits like sick leave and vacation, but it also means I was losing more of the gros income.
+This arrangement provided clear benefits like sick leave and vacation, but it also means I was losing more of the gross income.

 ---